 Introduction to Community Health

 Introduction to community health concepts through an examination of the philosophy, purpose, history, organization, functions, tools, activities, and results of community health practices at the national, state, and local community levels.
 Application of real world community health problem-solving simulations.
 Emphasis on the functional study of current community health priorities, methods of prevention, emergency responses, and future challenges.
 3 Credits (3 Lecture)

 Health Issues and Transitions

-Examination of the issue of the aging United States population and its impact on the health care delivery system.
-Topics include the impact of culture and ethnicity on perceptions and attitudes toward aging; the normal physiological changes of aging; common diseases of the aged, and the resulting demands for health care; alternative physical, physiological and living accommodations; technology's impact on the provisions of health care; and the health care related financial consequences of aging.
+Examines the issue of the aging United States population and its impact on the health care delivery system.
+Impact of culture, societal issues, and ethnicity on perceptions and attitudes toward aging.
+Physiological changes of aging, common diseases of the aged and the resulting demands for health care, alternative living accommodation options, technology's impact on the provisions of health care, and the dying to bereavement process are examined in theoretical study and writing intensive assignments.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Cultural Diversity, Science, Technology and Society, Writing Enriched)